kubernetes/website/content/en/docs/tasks/administer-cluster/configure-upgrade-etcd.md

 Once etcd is configured correctly, only clients with valid certificates can access it.
 To give Kubernetes API server the access, configure it with the flags `--etcd-certfile=k8sclient.cert`,`--etcd-keyfile=k8sclient.key` and `--etcd-cafile=ca.cert`.

 {{< note >}}
-**Note**: etcd authentication is not currently supported by Kubernetes.
+etcd authentication is not currently supported by Kubernetes.
 For more information, see the related issue [Support Basic Auth for Etcd v2](https://github.com/kubernetes/kubernetes/issues/23398).
 {{< /note >}}

 ## Replacing a failed etcd member